 The writers behind this newsletter.

-Robert Leonard is the former host of a public affairs program on KNIA/KRLS Radio in Knoxville/Pella/Indianola, Iowa.
-He has bylines in the New York Times, TIME, USA Today, the Des Moines Register, the Iowa Capitol Dispatch, and many more.
+Robert Leonard is a former radio news reporter.
+He has bylines in the New York Times, TIME, USA Today, the Des Moines Register, the Iowa Capitol Dispatch, the Kansas City Star, and many more.

 You can find recent issues that have been published by Cedar Creek Nature Notes on Reletter by scrolling up to where it says Latest Issues.
 Tap on the link for any of the most recent emails or hit More Issues to see older ones.